 Blink can be controlled with an X-Band motion detector to capture wildlife or act as a security camera.
 This X-Band sensor is purchased separately as an accessory.

 When motion detection is enabled (See 7 Setting up a Schedule for more info), the camera will turn on and process an action any time it registers motion.
 If the action is photo or multi-shot, the camera will just take a single image or burst images respectively.
 If the action is video, the camera will record when motion occurs and continue for programmed time once motion is no longer detected.
 If movement is detected before the recording time elapses, the recording interval will be reset to ensure you capture the entire motion event.

 Connect the 3.5mm audio connector to Blink.
 Then connect the 4 pin header as shown in the image below.
 The X-Band detects motion facing the opposite side of the sensitivity dial.
 Note also the mounting instructions below.

 The X-Band sensor comes with a sensitivity adjustment dial.
 On first run, ensure that the dial is tuned all the way to the right.
 Blink is optimized to detect motion with the sensitivity of the X-Band sensor at it’s highest.
 If you notice the sensitivity is too high, you can dial it back until you find the best setting for your project.

 This is a new beta feature in v1.02.00 of the Blink firmware and is enabled separately for each schedule by selecting Motion Detector mode and checking the box that appears below it.
 This feature keeps the camera on when the schedule is active and turns it off when the schedule has finished.
-This allows the camera to take images and record video instantly since Blink doesn’t have to wait for the camera to turn on or off in between motion detections.
+This allows the camera to take images and record video instantly movement is detected since Blink doesn’t have to wait for the camera to turn on or off in between motion detections.
 Be wary of the added power consumption when using this mode!